versia-pub/docs/docs/spec.md

 # Introduction

+> [!NOTE]
+> You are looking at the documentation for `Lysand 1.1`, released in March 2024 after revision of the original `Lysand 1.0` specification published in September 2023.

 The Lysand Protocol is designed as a communication medium for federated applications, leveraging the HTTP stack.
 Its simplicity ensures ease of implementation and comprehension.

 Distinct from ActivityPub, Lysand incorporates an extensive range of built-in features tailored for social media applications.
 It prioritizes security and privacy by default.